nerve-bio/NERVE/README.md

 ## Common usage and tips:

 With help, you can visualize all possible arguments, which include all user-settable parameters and activation or deactivation of NERVE components.
-Definitions and setting options are shown in detail for each of them.
+Definitions and setting options are shown in detail for each of them here above, in the ```help``` output.

 **Mandatory arguments:**
 * ```-p1  ```,```--proteome1  ```
 * ```-g ```,  ```--gram ```

-All the other arguments, showed in the help section are optional.
-So, if they're set by the user, their related default value is used during NERVE computation.
+All the other arguments showed are optional.
+So, if they're not set by the user, their related default value is used during NERVE computation.

 **Here is a list of different examples to show how to correctly set NERVE arguments:**

 ```
 ./NERVE.sh -p1 test.fasta -g n
 ```
 1) This is a run example with the minimum number of arguments (the two mandatory ones).
-Here we're considering a file with Gram negative proteins.
+Here we're considering a FASTA file (test.fasta) with Gram negative proteins.

 ```
 ./NERVE.sh -p1 test.fasta -g n -s False -vir True -vl 0.8
 ```
-2) The same file with gram negative proteins will be analyzed activating NERVirulent and setting its cut-off to 0.8 (instead of default " 0.5 ").
-Without activating Select (```-s False```), PVCs are not filtered so in the results file there will be the list of all proteins with their related analyzed info.
+2) The same file with Gram negative proteins will be analyzed activating NERVirulent and setting its cut-off to 0.8 (instead of default " 0.5 ").
+Without activating Select (```-s False```), PVCs are not filtered.
+So, in the results file, there will be the list of all proteins with their related analyzed info.

 ```
 ./NERVE.sh -p1 test.fasta -g n -p2 test2.fasta